-Option Default Description <prepared-statement- cache-size></prepared-statement- 0 The number of prepared statements to hold in the cache. <share-prepared- statements></share-prepared- False If a request creates the same prepared statement more than once in a given request, should the same prepared statement object be used?
-Note that reusing the prepared statement in this case could cause the application to get unintended results if the application requested the result set from the first prepared statement after creating the sec- ond prepared statement.
+Option Default Description cache-size&gt; 0 The number of prepared statements to hold in the cache. <share-prepared- statements&gt;</share-prepared- False If a request creates the same prepared statement more than once in a given request, should the same prepared statement object be used?
+Note that reusing the prepared statement in this case could cause the application to get unintended results if the application requested the result set from the first prepared statement after creating the second prepared statement.